hardyqr/DL_for_predicting_protein_contact_map/MS-D-note.md

 ![inception block](https://github.com/hardyqr/DL_for_predicting_protein_contact_map/blob/master/inception.png)
 ### Dense connections

-Idea of densenet: with mixed-scale dilated convolution, we don't use downsampling or upsampling, which means all feature maps have identical sizes (length and width). => can use all previous layers for the new layer (add as more inter-layer connection as possible).
+Idea of densenet: with mixed-scale dilated convolution, we don't use downsampling or upsampling, which means all feature maps have identical sizes (length and width) => can use all previous layers for the new layer (add as more inter-layer connection as possible, if L layers in total, there would be L×(L+1)/2 connections).

 By formula (4), every new layer is obtained by summing convolutions over all previous layers (feature maps).